burggraf/postgresql-bulk-load-tests/README.md

 ### What About Both?

 Can you combine transactions and batch insert statements for even more speed?
-Well, yes, and no.  You certainly can combine them, but the speed increase is negligable (or in my Windows test case it even slowed things down just a bit.)
+Well, yes, and no.  You certainly can combine them, but the speed increase is negligible (or in my Windows test case it even slowed things down just a bit.)

 ```sql
 begin transaction;